PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: Experimental Results

 \subsection{Applications and Limitations}

-Our model integrates three modalities for talking face generation, offering output flexibility.
-Figures~\ref{fig4} and \ref{fig0} illustrate various examples, including identity interpolation, expression editing, and modifications of style, age, gender, and background.
-This multimodal integration substantially enhances the customization capability of PortraitTalk, facilitating the generation of emotionally accurate talking faces.
-However, PortraitTalk occasionally exhibits degraded visual quality and lip synchronization, especially under intense emotions.
-Additionally, unintended elements such as hands might appear when modifying the style, attributable to the exclusive reliance on the CLIP text encoder, without a specialized training dataset for style changes.
-These issues highlight the need for enhancements to achieve an optimal balance between expressiveness and realism of the outputs.
-Exhibition of Artifacts is provided in supplementary material.
+PortraitTalk offers extensive customization capabilities for talking face generation through the integration of visual, textual, and audio modalities.
+Fig.~\ref{fig4} and Fig.~\ref{fig0} illustrate a range of applications, including identity interpolation, expression editing, and modifications of style, age, gender, and background.
+This multimodal conditioning significantly enhances PortraitTalk’s ability to generate emotionally expressive and visually coherent talking faces.
+However, certain limitations persist.
+As shown in Fig.~\ref{fig6}, PortraitTalk occasionally exhibits degraded visual quality and reduced lip synchronization accuracy, particularly when synthesizing intense emotional expressions.
+In addition, unintended elements, such as hands, may appear during style modifications, likely due to the reliance on CLIP-based text embeddings without dedicated training for complex style alterations.
+These observations highlight the need for future improvements to achieve a better balance between customization flexibility, expressiveness, and output realism.